vaishnavh/PolynomialManipulator/README.md

 PolynomialManipulator
 =====================

-The following LISP code defines functions that can be used to
+The `polynomial.lisp` LISP code defines functions that can be used to
 - construct
 - recognize
 - factorize